DFOS Protocol

 Verification rule: After verifying the JWS signature and deriving the operation CID from the parsed payload, implementations MUST reject operations where:

-Note: JWT tokens (device auth) do NOT include a cid header — this field is specific to operation JWS tokens.
+Note: JWT auth tokens do NOT include a cid header.
+DFOS credentials DO include a cid header (for revocation addressability).
+This field is present on operation JWS tokens, beacons, credentials, and revocations.

 CID Derivation